Submit an Article

 1916-12-01

-On some inequalities established when presenting the Schwartz-Poincare - Steklov method and also encountered in solving many minimal problems
+On some inequalities established in the exposition of the Schwartz-Poincare — Steklov method and also encountered in solving many minimal problems

 Article preview

-In various mathematical studies related to the question of the existence of a minimum, it is often useful, as we will try to show below, the application of that basic relationship in the theory of trigonometric series, which was named by Prof. V. A. Steklov as a closed equation and generalized by him for many other systems of orthogonal functions found in analysis and mathematical physics.
+In various mathematical studies related to the question of the existence of a minimum, it is often useful, as we shall attempt to show below, to apply that fundamental relation in the theory of trigonometric series which was named by Prof. V. A. Steklov the "closure equation" and generalized by him to many other systems of orthogonal functions encountered in analysis and mathematical physics.

 How to cite: Krylov N.M.
-On some inequalities established when presenting the Schwartz-Poincare - Steklov method and also encountered in solving many minimal problems // Journal of Mining Institute.
+On some inequalities established in the exposition of the Schwartz-Poincare — Steklov method and also encountered in solving many minimal problems // Journal of Mining Institute.
 1916.
-Vol. 6 № 1. p.
+Vol. 6.
+Iss.
+1. p.
 10-14.

 • Date submitted